Ronak021/Phonebook-Application/README.md

 # Phonebook-Application
-Phonebook Application using C language and Concepts of file Handling.
+Phonebook Application is the contact management system using C language and concepts of file Handling.